Borys Voznytsky Lviv National Art Gallery: Early years

-WWII / Soviet Re-organization
+World War II / Soviet Re-organization

-Lviv was overswept by opposing armies during WWII.
+Lviv was overswept by opposing armies during World War II.
 The Germans confiscated 150 paintings that were never returned.
 In 1940, the Soviets occupied Lviv and seized the gallery, along with the city's other major cultural institutions.
-In a major and brutal reorganization, the Soviet authorities decided to consolidate or simply close several of these institutions, including the Ossolineum, Baworowski Library, Lviv's Historical Museum, the Lubomirski Museum and private collections of the Stauropean Brotherhood and the Dzieduszycki, Gołuchowski and Sapieha families.
+In a major and brutal reorganization, the Soviet authorities decided to consolidate or simply close several of these institutions, including the Ossolineum, Baworowscy Library, Lviv's Historical Museum, the Lubomirski Museum and private collections of the Stauropean Brotherhood and the Dzieduszycki, Gołuchowski and Sapieha families.
 The gallery received parts of several of these collections, and was placed under the administration of the Ukrainian Academy of Arts.
 Ivan Ivanets was the gallery's wartime director, 1941–1944.
 In the war-time environment, Ivanets was able to accomplish little, Despite being a decorated war veteran, he ran afoul of the Soviet administration.
 In July 1944 Ivanets abandoned Lviv for Vienna.
 While traveling to Kracow in 1945, he was arrested by SMERSH and transported to Solikamsk (Perm Oblast, Russia), where he died on March 10, 1946.
-In 1952,17 oil paintings by Ivan Ivanets from the gallery's collection were destroyed.
+In 1952, 17 oil paintings by Ivan Ivanets from the gallery's collection were destroyed.

-The Borys Voznytsky Directorship (1962-2012)
+The Borys Voznytsky Directorship (1962–2012)

 Borys Vorznytsky has been called the "guardian angel" of Ukrainian museums and castles, cultural monuments of the Ukrainian people.
 When he assumed the directorship of the Lviv Art Museum in 1962, the museum boasted approximately 10,000 artifacts, but had been reduced in its exhibition space to a single room.
-Voznytsky, who had been awarded the Soviet Medal for bravery for his service to the army during WWII, did not shrink from the task of reviving the museum's mission as he saw it.
+Voznytsky, who had been awarded the Soviet Medal for bravery for his service to the army during World War II, did not shrink from the task of reviving the museum's mission as he saw it.
 For the next four decades, he would engage art historians, enthusiasts, and the general public to aid him and the museum in the preservation of some twelve thousand museum-worthy artifacts, which otherwise would have been destroyed as a part of the Soviet campaign against religion.

-In 2005 the Lubomirski collection of 14th - 18th century European art was transferred to its new premises - the renovated Palace of Count Potocki, a former governor of Austrian Galicia.On October 23, 2009, the Lviv Art Gallery received national status in independent Ukraine.
-Following his untimely death in a car crash in 2012, on April 12, 2013, the Lviv National Gallery of Arts added Voznytsky's name, in a gesture of deepest respect.
+In 2005 the Lubomirski collection of 14th – 18th century European art was transferred to its new premises - the renovated Palace of Count Potocki, a former governor of Austrian Galicia.
+On October 23, 2009, the Lviv Art Gallery received national status in independent Ukraine.
+Following his death in a car crash in 2012, on April 12, 2013, the Lviv National Gallery of Arts added Voznytsky's name, in a gesture of respect.